jannycraig/RE16/README.md

 A: Yes, but that doesn't mean you can use it for your own public rom hacks.
 I've gotten permission from a few people to use their pixel art, and you would need to do the same.
 Look in credits.txt for the people you can ask.

 Anyways, thanks for reading ig.
+If you have any questions (or wanna join our discord server) shoot me an email at projectre16@gmail.com